 Hold them back from micro-managing

-The natural instinct of most leaders is to step in and help out wherever they can, especially when it comes to making decisions.
+The natural instinct of most leaders is to step in and help out wherever they can and especially when it comes to making decisions.
 This often leads to team members demonstrating less accountability because “I was just doing what I was told to”.
 Having leaders make decisions for them reduces the need for them to feel responsible or accountable for the final outcome.
 To create an accountable by design organisation, help your leaders define broad boundaries within which the decision making is entirely in the hands of their team members.
 This would help them both feel more accountable for the work they are doing, while also enabling them to slowly take on more and more responsibility.

 Make sure they create an environment of trust